Abisha-2002/Early-depression-detection/README.md

-# Sri Lankan Student Dropout Prediction System
+# AI-Based Student Dropout and Mental Health Risk Prediction Among Sri Lankan University Students: A Machine Learning Approach

 This repository contains the implementation for **IT41043 – Intelligent Systems (Milestone 2)**.
 The project aims to predict student dropout in Sri Lanka using machine learning techniques based on cumulative GPA, household income, and mental health indicators.